Greater Las Vegas Market Update

 Note of Caution: We are experiencing a lumber shortage which is causing some slowdown in new construction and major rehab projects.
 A recent Fortune report by Lance Lambert is titled; ‘Severe lumber shortage’ is adding $14,000 to the cost of a new home.
 Click Here to Read this Article

-The remaining months of 2020 and at least the first half of 2021 are expected to continue to be a great market for both buyers and sellers as Las Vegas successfully transitions from solely an entertainment destination to a healthy metropolitan city that enjoys a stable and growing economy with a large and growing population of permanent residents.
+As the Covid crisis gets under control due to the global and national vaccination programs protecting the majority of people, 2021 is expected by the experts to continue to be a great market for both buyers and sellers as Las Vegas successfully transitions from solely an entertainment destination to a healthy metropolitan city that enjoys a stable and growing economy with a large and growing population of permanent residents.

-This is a quick snapshot of new home sales vs existing home sales from October 2020 :
+This is a quick snapshot of new home sales vs existing home sales:

 (most recent data available)